semantic-release/semantic-release/README.md

 }
 ```

 Note: If you have already configured `scripts` for `prepublish` or `postpublish` they're just executed one after another.
-For example: `"npm run 6to5 && semantic-release pre"`.
+For example: `"npm run babelify && semantic-release pre"`.

 #### Version